 You will need to provide a comprehensive asbestos report for the building to a potential buyer if you intend to sell or lease the property.

-You may want to discuss the details of the report with the surveyor who actually carried out the inspection for asbestos in your building, and at RS Environmental, we can arrange a meeting between the two of you.
+You may want to discuss the details of the report with the surveyor who actually carried out the inspection for asbestos in your building, and at DX Asbestos Solutions, we can arrange a meeting between the two of you.
 In order for you to prioritize any mediation work, we can also provide you with a total risk assessment, by helping you to complete the required priority assessment.